Alex Bregman Player Props: Astros vs. Twins

 Alex Bregman At The Plate

-- Bregman is hitting .235 with seven doubles, a triple, six home runs and 28 walks.
+- Bregman has seven doubles, a triple, six home runs and 28 walks while batting .235.

-- Bregman is batting .350 during his last outings and is riding a four-game hitting streak.
+- Bregman is batting .381 during his last outings and is riding a five-game hitting streak.

-- Bregman has an RBI in 19 of 52 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- Bregman has had an RBI in 19 games this year (35.8%), including six multi-RBI outings (11.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.